Post-Baccalaureate Programs: Everything You Need to Know

 Could anyone else have written this personal statement, or is it unique to the applicant?

-Does the personal statement cover too much, or is there real depth?
+Does the personal statement cover too much, or does it show real depth?

 At La Clínica de la Raza, I was in my element, surrounded by rapid Spanish and chaos.
 Lupe frowned as I filled out her intake form.
 Perhaps she’d encountered university freshmen on previous visits because she said, “The school sent you, huh?
 I can tell you’re not from around here.”
 I asked, “How can you tell?”
 Lupe said, smiling wryly, “Because you use ‘tu,’ instead of ‘usted.’”
 My face went hot with embarrassment as I realized my choice of address had been rude.
 It was a mistake I had made my whole life, my bad manners a source of suspicion for some Spanish-speakers.
 I smiled sheepishly and apologized, taking care to refer to her with the formal “usted” throughout the rest of the intake to show my respect.
 By the end of the questionnaire, Lupe’s shoulders relaxed, her expression open.
 “This is why I come here,” she said.
 “For people like you.
 It’s so scary when doctors tell you things you can’t understand.”
 I understood Lupe came to us because we could serve her in her native language.